bsubei/rconbot/README.md

 - [ ] in-game chat mortar calculator.
 Player types origin and target coordinates in team chat, and gets the bearing and angle as an admin warning (only they can see it).

 # Map Voter current features:
-- Players with the specified clan tag can start a map vote at any time by typing a valid command in chat (e.g. `!mapvote`).
+- Players with the specified clan tag can start a map vote *if the cooldown is over* by typing a valid command in chat (e.g. `!mapvote`).
 - Players without the clan tag can *ask* for a map vote by typing in the same command.
 When enough players ask for it (default 5), a map vote is started *if the cooldown is over*.
-- If the map rotation file is provided, the candidate maps are the next four maps in the rotation.
-- Otherwise, a random set of maps is chosen based on the [squad\_map\_randomizer](https://github.com/bsubei/squad_map_randomizer) tool.
+- A config file specifying how to choose the maps is expected as input.
+See [squad\_map\_randomizer](https://github.com/bsubei/squad_map_randomizer) for usage and examples.

 # Resources needed to develop this.
 - The RCON protocol used by Squad servers is based off of [Valve's RCON protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol), with minor modifications (for handling Unicode and multi-packet messages).
 See [SQUAD RCON](https://discord.gg/8tpbYZK) Discord group for more support.